Roberto Luongo Net Worth

 - Sponsorship and endorsement contracts

-- Public appearances and speeches
+- Public appearances and speaking engagements

 Many former professional athletes invest in: